What is Metric-First Analytics?

 Why this approach fits growing teams

-Self-serve analytics needs trust.
 As a company scales, recreating calculations in every dashboard or spreadsheet leads to drift and debate.
 A metric-first foundation keeps definitions consistent while adoption grows, so decisions move faster and you spend less time reconciling numbers.

-Metric-first analytics shifts the foundation of analytics from visual outputs to metric definitions.
-In traditional BI environments, teams often recreate metrics in multiple dashboards, which fragments logic and confuses stakeholders.
-In a metric-first model, dashboards and reports become distribution layers for pre-defined, trusted metrics instead of isolated sources of calculation logic.
+In traditional BI, teams often recreate metrics in multiple dashboards, which fragments logic and confuses stakeholders.
+Each dashboard becomes an isolated source of calculation logic.

 Practical examples

-- Software | Fractional CFO: Define “ARR,” “Net Revenue Retention,” and “Gross Margin” once.
+Software | Fractional CFO.
+Define "ARR," "Net Revenue Retention," and "Gross Margin" once.
 The same logic powers leadership dashboards and investor updates.
+No more time spent verifying numbers match.

-- AdTech | Marketing Lead: One “Cost per Lead (CPL)” and “ROAS” definition rolls into weekly dashboards, channel checks, and campaign retros.
+AdTech | Marketing Lead.
+One "Cost per Lead (CPL)" and "ROAS" definition rolls into weekly dashboards, channel checks, and campaign retros.
+Teams trust the numbers because they come from one source.

-- Healthcare | Operations Director: Govern “Average Wait Time” and “Readmission Rate.”
+Healthcare | Operations Director.
+Govern "Average Wait Time" and "Readmission Rate."
 Clinics compare apples to apples across locations.
+Regional leaders spot trends instead of debating definitions.

-- E‑commerce, multi‑location | VP Operations: Publish “On‑time Shipment Rate” and “Return Rate.”
-Store screens, HQ dashboards, and AI assistants pull one source.
+E-commerce, multi-location | VP Operations.
+Publish "On-time Shipment Rate" and "Return Rate."
+Store screens, HQ dashboards, and AI assistants pull from one source.
+Consistency scales with the business.

 Where PowerMetrics fits